Vibe-Editor/backend/docs/api/chat.md

 ## Overview

 This endpoint allows users to generate images or videos based on prompts and art styles.
-The service automatically handles the generation process and uploads the results to S3 storage.
+The service automatically handles the generation process, uploads the results to S3 storage, deducts credits based on the model used, and saves the generation records to the database for persistence and tracking.

 ## Request